ShidMoosavi/ShidMoosavi.github.io/_pages/about.md

 <div style="text-align: justify;">
 <p>
-Welcome to my website!
-I’m Sina, a dedicated Ph.D. candidate in the Department of Civil & Environmental Engineering at <a href="https://www.northeastern.edu/"><b>Northeastern University</b></a>.
-My research focuses on the application of smart city technologies, particularly in Structural Health Monitoring, where I aim to make a meaningful impact using cutting-edge methodologies.
+I am a PhD candidate in Data and Systems at Northeastern University.
+My research centers on data-driven structural health monitoring, where I use AI and ML methods to analyze vibration data, detect structural anomalies, and model fatigue progression in wind turbines.
+I focus on developing adaptive and robust monitoring strategies that remain reliable under changing environmental and operational conditions.
 </p>
 <p>
-With a B.Sc. in Civil Engineering from Shiraz University (2014), an M.Sc. in Structural Engineering from Amirkabir University of Technology (2017), and a second Master’s in Smart Cities from the University of Central Florida (2023), I have developed a strong foundation in engineering principles and advanced research techniques.
-My work integrates machine learning, artificial intelligence, and non-contact sensing methods to optimize structural and mobility monitoring systems.
+Before beginning my doctoral work, I completed my master's degree at the University of Central Florida, where I developed computer vision and machine learning based tools for smart mobility.
+This included designing and evaluating automated passenger sensing algorithms that integrate GPS data with deep learning models for detection, tracking, and re-identification in real transit environments.
 </p>
 <p>
-I have +4 years of experience in leveraging AI and ML frameworks to enhance smart sensing technologies.
-My skills in data analysis, project management, and evidence-driven decision-making empowers me to create innovative solutions for real-world problems in smart cities and structural health monitoring.
+I have +5 years of experience applying AI and ML frameworks to advance smart sensing technologies.
+My skills in data analysis, project management, and evidence-based decision making support the development of practical solutions for challenges in smart cities, mobility systems, and structural health monitoring.
 </p>
 </div>